Math / 7th Grade / Unit 6: Geometry

 7th Grade

-In Unit 6, seventh-grade students cover a range of topics from angle relationships to circles and polygons to solid figures.
-The seventh-grade Geometry standards are categorized as additional standards, however, there are several opportunities throughout the unit where students are engaged in the major work of the grade.
+In Unit 6, 7th grade students cover a range of topics from angle relationships to circles and polygons to solid figures.
+The 7th grade Geometry standards are categorized as additional standards, however, there are several opportunities throughout the unit where students are engaged in the major work of the grade.
 In the beginning of the unit, students use and solve equations to represent relationships between angles and find missing angle measures.
 Investigating circles, students discover the proportional relationship between the circumference of a circle and its diameter, and understand π as the ratio of these two quantities.
 Students will also use their expressions skills to write numerical expressions that can be used to find surface area and volume of three-dimensional figures.

 Throughout the unit, students encounter several vocabulary words, such as complementary angles, vertical angles, radius, and circumference.
 Many of these words enable students to be more precise in their communications with each other (MP.6).
 Students will also encounter complex diagrams of angles and 3-D figures where they will need to understand what information they can glean from the diagram and plan a solution pathway before jumping in (MP.1).
 Students should have access to several tools they may opt to use throughout the unit, including rulers, protractors, compasses, and reference sheets (MP.5).

-In eighth grade, students will zoom in on right triangles and apply the Pythagorean theorem to determine side lengths in right triangles.
+In 8th grade, students will zoom in on right triangles and apply the Pythagorean theorem to determine side lengths in right triangles.
 They will also continue solving real-life applications of surface area and volume, with the addition of cones, spheres, and cylinders.

 Pacing: 23 instructional days (21 lessons, 1 flex day, 1 assessment day)